Can We Really Do "Anything"? (According to Philippians 4:13) Why Tension in the Word is Needed.

 My final encouragement is that we remind ourselves of who we were created to be as sons of God and The Most High God at that.

 So the reality here is that Jesus fulfilled the complete work of the cross which gives all who accept Him as Savior a new heart, just as it was prophesied through Ezekiel.
 Can we be deceived?
 I’m sure we can.
 But we don’t need to go walking around teaching and preaching about how desperately wicked our hearts are when we are “one with Christ.”
 He is not wicked, and in Him we are found righteous.
 It’s as simple as that.
 We are New Creations with new hearts, period.
 And to refer back to the Jeremiah 17 verse – who can know that (then) wicked heart?
 God can.
 It says throughout the Word about the Lord knowing our hearts, but in the very next verse in Jeremiah God Himself says, “I, the Lord, search the heart, I test the mind.”
-So there is no need to be overly concerned about being fooled by our own hearts because God Himself who partners with us to make known the contents of our hearts.
+God Himself partners with us to make known the contents of our hearts, if we are willing.
 “Search me, O God and know my heart” David said, “…and see if there is any wicked way in me…” (Psalm 139:23-24).
-And God is faithful to answer this prayer, and sometimes even if we don’t ask, He is well able to reveal what’s in our hearts to us, whether through dreams or impressions from His Holy Spirit.
+And God is faithful to answer this prayer, and sometimes even if we don’t ask, He will reveal what’s in our hearts to us, whether through our dreams or impressions from His Holy Spirit.
 We’ve not been left without any avenue or recourse to know our hearts, as long as we’re willing to partner with him.
-And yes, as a quick sidenote, I have read and am aware of Matthew 24:24 This is why it’s crucial we put on (develop) and keep on the mind of Christ.
-The mind of Christ cannot be deceived.
-He is the Way, the Truth, and the Life.
-Period.
-Truth does not mix with deception.
-Or error.

-Thank you for reading these words.
+Thank you Kindly for reading these words.
 It’s my heart to serve the Body of Christ through my words.
-As a retired part-time alternative educator (and full-time mom) turned minister, this is now my work.
-Thank you kindly if you are moved to sow a seed
+As a retired part-time alternative educator and full-time mom turned Minister, this is now my work.